-Prerequisite: Computer Science 12
+Strongly recommended to have successfully completed: Computer Science 12

-This course will cover an industry standard programming language that is being used at the post-secondary level and the Information Technology field.
 This course will focus on more advanced topics in Computer Science.
-Learn the basics of Artificial Intelligence and Machine Learning!
+We will cover Artificial Intelligence topics, Data Science and Machine Learning!
 Work with big data.
-Learn how to get a program where the computer will figure out how to identify images correctly on its own!
+Learn how to teach a computer how to identify images correctly on its own!
+This course will cover an industry standard programming language that is being used at the post-secondary level and the Information Technology field.